ErgashevFaxriddin/pythoncourse/README.md

 # pythoncourse
-In this repository I posted my every learning projects
+In this repository I posted my every learning projects.